 This course introduces the knowledge, skills, and attitude needed for safe effective practice of a professional nurse.
 Content includes comfort measures, assistance with daily living activities, environmental concerns, positioning and transporting, asepsis and sterile technique, and communication techniques.
-Introduction to nursing and the nursing process as related to promoting healthy lifestyle patterns acreoss the life span; promotion, maintenance, and illness prevention.
+Introduction to nursing and the nursing process as related to promoting healthy lifestyle patterns across the life span; promotion, maintenance, and illness prevention.
 Concepts related to nursing fundamentals and nursing care is integrated throughout the course.
-Prerequisite(s): ENG 101, BIO 103, MTH 101 Co-requisite: PSY 214
+Prerequisite(s): BIO 103, BIO 103L (may be taken concurrently)